Physics-Informed Detection of Friction Anomalies in Satellite Reaction Wheels: Anomaly Detection Algorithm

 \subsubsection{Subsystem anomalies}

 Classifying anomalies for switching systems is more challenging, since we do not have a single value to classify with, but a sequence of them in the form of $\mathcal{F}_s$.
-As mentioned in Subsection~\ref{sec:anomaly-model}, an anomaly impacts the probability distribution of the friction produced by the FSS, so constructing a histogram from the friction values and feeding it to an SVM that does the classification is a reasonable approach.
+As mentioned in Subsection~\ref{sec:anomaly-model}, an anomaly impacts the probability distribution of the friction produced by the FSS, so creating a histogram of the values obtained and using an SVM that does the classification is a reasonable approach.

-The normalized histogram vector of the FSS with index $s$ is defined as $z \in \mathbb{R}^{n_\text{bins}}$, obtained from a sequence of friction values $f_k$ as
+The normalized histogram vector of the FSS with index $s$ is defined as $z \in \mathbb{R}^{n_\text{bins}}$, obtained from a sequence of friction values $\mathcal{F}_s$ as

 Two hyperparameters must be defined, the number of bins ($n_{\text{bins}}$) and the limit values ($r_{\text{min}}$ and $r_{\text{max}}$).
 The latter can be determined from the historical data, by annotating the minimum and maximum values of friction observed.
 The number of bins to select is a trade-off between accuracy and complexity.
 A small number of bins may make distinguishing an anomaly impossible, while a large number will lead to a large histogram vector, which may complicate training and lead to overfitting.
-For our task, we select a value of $20$ bins, and later analyze the effect of this hyperparameter on the accuracy of the algorithm in Section~\ref{sec:classification_results}.
+For our task, we select a value of $20$ bins, and later analyze the effect of this hyperparameter on the algorithm's accuracy in Section~\ref{sec:classification_results}.

-The last decision to take is which values of friction to include in the histogram.
+The last decision to take is what range of friction values to include in the histogram.
 From the previous section, we recall that we obtain, for each subsystem, a collection of friction values paired with their corresponding configurations.
 Based on our knowledge of the anomaly, we can decide to include all friction values produced by the FSS in the histogram, or only those related to specific configurations (for example, only friction values obtained with $q=1$).